djalbat/necessary/README.md

 - `forwardsForEach()`
 - `backwardsForEach()`

 Probably the best thing to do is give the majority of the listings since it can be fun and informative to work out these functions for yourself.
 Each takes a context as an optional last argument and passes it to the callbacks before the `index` argument.
-The callbacks are given access to both the `next()` and `done()` functions, so that they can terminate themselves if need be.
+The callbacks are given access to both the `next()` and `done()` functions, so that they can terminate early if need be.

 ```js
 function whilst(callback, done, context) {